JusticeRage/ApkTrack/README.md

 -------------------------------

 ### Download
-A precompiled version of the application can be found here: [ApkTrack 2.0.1](http://kwiatkowski.fr/apktrack/ApkTrack.apk).
+A precompiled version of the application can be found here: [ApkTrack 2.0.2](http://kwiatkowski.fr/apktrack/ApkTrack.apk).
 If you want to help me test ApkTrack, feel free to use the [beta version](http://kwiatkowski.fr/apktrack/ApkTrack_beta.apk).
 More features are implemented, but bugs may occur!
 Be sure to report them!

 ### Translate
-You can help translate ApkTrack in your language on [OneSky](https://apktrack.oneskyapp.com/)!
+You can help translate ApkTrack on [OneSky](https://apktrack.oneskyapp.com/)!
+Get in touch with me if you need a new language set up.

 ### Build ApkTrack
 ApkTrack's build system has been switched to Gradle in order to make it easier for contributors to compile the project.
 Use the following commands to generate the APK: